RaijmakersH/az900-labs/Instructions/Walkthroughs/01-Create a virtual machine.md

     ![Screenshot of the Certificate warning dialogue informing the user of an untrusted certificate, with the Yes button highlighted. ](../images/0104.png)

-The new Virtual Machine (myVM) will launch inside your Lab.
+A new Virtual Machine (myVM) will launch inside your Lab.
 Close the Server Manager and dashboard windows that pop up.
 You should see the blue background of your virtual machine.
 Congratulations!
 You have deployed and connected to a Windows Server virtual machine in Azure.

 # Task 3: Install the web server role and test